 He was succeeded by the son of Khufu, known to Herodotus as Mykerinos, to us as Menkaure.
 (Yes, these were apparently long-lived men indeed, much like the Biblical patriarchs.)
 Menkaure departed radically from the tyranny of his father’s generation; in the beginning at least, he was a just, merciful ruler who gave his people permission “to return to their own business.”
 In keeping with his sense of forbearance, the pyramid he built on the Giza Plateau was far smaller than those of his predecessors, just 280 feet (85 meters) on a side at its base, albeit built of finer “Ethiopian stone” up to half its height.

-After Mankaure went to his rest, presumably at the gods’ appointed time, his successors ceased to build upon the Giza Plateau for reasons which Herodotus didn’t deign to explain.
-The subsequent pharaohs instead returned, as archaeologists would later learn, to an older site closer to Memphis known as Saqqara, where they built pyramids on a more modest scale than even that of Mankaure.
+After Menkaure went to his rest, presumably at the gods’ appointed time, his successors ceased to build upon the Giza Plateau for reasons which Herodotus didn’t deign to explain.
+The subsequent pharaohs instead turned to other sites, where they built pyramids on a more modest scale than even that of Menkaure.

 The Histories of Herodotus could be a maddening text.
 The Renaissance scholars who pored over it couldn’t help but be infuriated by its vagueness about so much that was of vital interest to them, such as exactly when the Pyramids of Giza were built.
 They calculated that, if Herodotus’s claim that 330 pharaohs had reigned for an average of almost 50 years each was correct, Egyptian civilization itself would have to be over 15,000 years old at the time he wrote.
 This idea struck even them, with their sharply delineated boundaries of knowledge, as unlikely — not least because it conflicted so dramatically with the Biblical chronology of earthly history.